jenstem/Breathe/README.md

 ## Acceptance Criteria

-GIVEN a air quality app with form inputs\
+GIVEN an air quality app with form inputs\
 WHEN I search for a city\
 THEN I am presented with the current air quality index for that city and that city is added to the search history\
 WHEN I view current air quality index for that city\